top of page

 Here are some questions to reflect on:

 Yes, norms and language change.
 And images are just one piece of a much larger issue around changing systems for the better.
-Therefore, we must continue to have these important conversations and evolve how people are represented.
+Let's keep having these important conversations and evolve how people are represented.
 Because being seen is important.

 Here are some websites where you can find an array of diverse illustrations and images to get started: